-There are many elements to strategy.
+There are many elements of marketing strategy.
 However, if we were to design marketing strategy as an environment, then we will find that the 7 elements shown in the diagram are the ones which make a huge difference in marketing strategy.

 Each of these elements is dynamic in nature on their own.
 Naturally, when one element changes, then all the others will also change.
 Each of the 7 key elements of marketing strategy, have their own depending variables which define that element.